YinkoShield

 • DPA Mauritius · Rwanda · Uganda · Tanzania

-Each named in the producer-conformance checklist; the substrate's no-PII guarantee removes the substrate from most controlled-data scope.
+Each named in the producer-conformance checklist; the substrate's no-PII posture is designed to keep the substrate outside the operator's controlled-data perimeter.

 • GDPR European data subjects

-For African operators serving European citizens or processors with EU subprocessors, the strict profile satisfies Article 32 technical measures.
+For African operators serving European citizens or processors with EU subprocessors, the strict profile supports Article 32 technical-measure mapping.

 scope boundary